hplisiecki/affect_prediction/README.md

 ** Join us on this revolutionary journey, where state-of-the-art technology meets linguistic depth, and together, let's reshape the world of sentiment analysis and emotion understanding in a multilingual paradigm.
 Your feedback is not just welcomed—it's essential as we tread on this path of innovation and excellence. 🎉🚀**

 ---

+📝 Citation: Plisiecki, H., & Sobieszek, A. (2023).
+Affective Norms Extrapolation Using Transformer-based Neural
+Networks and Its Application to Experimental Stimuli Selection.
+Behavior Research Methods.
+(accepted for publication)